 - Climbing Mount Vesuvius, famously caused the burial of Pompeii and Herculaneum.
 The hike towards the crater will only take 20-30 minutes.
 It opens at 9 am, but the closing hours vary, depending on the month.

-- Veiled Christ – located in Cappella Sansevero
+- Veiled Christ – located in Sansevero Chapel Museum

 - Visit Catacombe di San Gennaro – open from 9:30 am to 5 pm